 All members of SJDM are invited to attend the business meeting at the Civic Ballroom.
 (Just see if we feed you breakfast if you skip the meeting).
 Remember, every vote counts.

-12:30- 2:00 Luncheon, non-Presidential Address (Slovic), & Poster Awards
+12:30-2:00 Presidential Luncheon & Address, Poster Awards